DevExpress/testcafe-examples/examples/iterate-over-list-elements/README.md

-# Iterate Over Elements of a List
+# Iterate Over a List of Elements

 **Test Code**: [index.js](index.js)

 **Tested Page**: [TestCafe Example](https://devexpress.github.io/testcafe/example/)

-This example shows how to iterate over elements of a list and assert their values.
+This example shows how to iterate over a list of elements and assert their values.

-The tested page includes a list of elements, each with an `<input type="checkbox"`> element and some text.
+The tested page includes a list of `<input type="checkbox">` elements.

-The expected values of the list items are declared as an array of objects and have the following structure:
+The expected values of the list items and their ids are declared as an array of objects and have the following structure:

 ```js
 [